Now and Forever (Richard Marx song)

-"Now and Forever" is a song written, produced and performed by American singer-songwriter Richard Marx.
-The song was also used in 1994 film The Getaway starring Kim Basinger and Alec Baldwin and directed by Roger Donaldson.
+"Now and Forever" is a song written, produced, and performed by American singer-songwriter Richard Marx.
+Released in January 1994, by Capitol Records, as the first single from his fourth album, Paid Vacation (1994), the song became a top-10 hit in the United States, Canada, and Norway.
+It was also used in the 1994 film The Getaway starring Kim Basinger and Alec Baldwin and directed by Roger Donaldson.
+Marx also recorded a Spanish-language version titled "Ahora y Siempre" for the Spanish market.

-Song information
+Background

-Marx wrote "Now and Forever" about his wife, actress Cynthia Rhodes.
+Richard Marx wrote "Now and Forever" about his wife, actress Cynthia Rhodes.
 He has been quoted as saying: "I was working on the fourth album and realized I had not written a song addressing our relationship since we had gotten married and had three kids.
 I think this is one of those songs which was unique in that the verses are so specific to our relationship."